Wabaseemoong Independent Nations: History

 Prior to hydroelectric development in the 1950s, the First Nation was composed of three separate communities of One Man Lake, Swan Lake and Whitedog.
 The three communities were then amalgamated into a unified Band called the Islington Band of Saulteaux when the hydroelectric development flooding debased all their membership and significant portions of their Islington Traditional Land Use Area were made inaccessible.

 In the 1960s and 1970s, the First Nation was severely affected by acute mercury poisoning, known as the Ontario Minamata disease due to mercury contamination affecting the English River.
 9 tones of mercury were disposed of into the English River system.
 Many people of the Wabaseemoong and Grassy Narrows reservation were affected by this tragedy.

 In 1983, the Islington Agreement was signed between the Province of Ontario and the Islington Band.
 The agreement established opportunities for the Islington Band in relation to forestry and resource development on the Traditional Land Use Area.
 The Agreement came as a result of the fluctuating water levels on the English River caused by Manitoba Hydro.
 A Memorandum of Understanding (MOU) was signed in 1991, introducing the concept of co-management of the Islington Traditional Land Use Area between the Province and the Band, but Ontario have not implemented their responsibilities under the MOU.

+In 1990, after having a third of their children put in foster homes in the era of and in the aftermath of Sixties Scoop policies, Wabaseemoong Band Council passed a resolution banning the Children's Aid Society from entering the band's reserve to remove any more children.

 Islington Band changed their name to the Wabaseemoong Band of Saulteaux on November 13, 1991.
 Band again changed their name to Wabaseemoong Independent Nations on March 20, 1992, to better reflect their composition.
 The largest of the communities is "Wabaseemoong" or Waabasimong, which means "Whitedog" in the Anishinaabe language, so the First Nation is also commonly known as Whitedog First Nation.